 After a visit to Flatbush Avenue – home to Junior’s and its world’s finest cheesecake – CitySights NY’s Brooklyn Tour takes you back to Manhattan, where passengers can take stock of what they saw and plan their next excursion across the water.

-As of April 1, 2013, pre-recorded narration is also available in French, Spanish, German, Italian, Portuguese, Mandarin, Russian, Japanese, Korean and Hebrew.
+As of April 1, 2013, pre-recorded narration is also available in French, Spanish, German, Italian, Mandarin, Russian, Japanese, Korean and Hebrew.

 Did you know?